nordeim/Maria-Family-Clinic/mobile-ux-accessibility-summary.md

 ## 📱 Overview

-The Maria Family Clinic platform has been enhanced with comprehensive mobile-first UX and accessibility features, ensuring WCAG 2.2 AA compliance and optimal user experience across all devices and abilities.
+The My Family Clinic platform has been enhanced with comprehensive mobile-first UX and accessibility features, ensuring WCAG 2.2 AA compliance and optimal user experience across all devices and abilities.

 ## 🎯 Implemented Enhancements